slimbous/Register-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can find in this repository a solution of technical test
+You can find in this repository a solution of the technical test

 I used ReactJS and Redux.
 for the Design I used Material Design